Cachexia: Imaging

 However, these methods are not widely used because they can be expensive and difficult to access.

 Treatment

 Because cachexia is a complex condition with several potential causes, treatment requires multiple approaches at the same time.
 The best strategy is to treat the cause of the cachexia, if known.
 For example, people with cachexia caused by AIDS often improve after starting treatment for AIDS.
 However, because the exact mechanism of cachexia is unclear, there is no single medication that can effectively treat it.
-Instead, treatment focuses on a combination of exercise, nutrition, medications, and psychosocial support.
+Instead, treatment focuses on a combination of exercise, nutrition, medications like appetite stimulants and androgens like nandrolone decanoate, and psychosocial support.

 Exercise

 Regular physical exercise is recommended for the treatment of cachexia because of its positive effects on muscle function.
 Exercise can reduce protein breakdown, improve muscle strength, decrease inflammation, and enhance metabolism.
 However, its effectiveness in cancer patients - especially those who are frail or have sarcopenia - remains uncertain.
 Many people with cachexia also avoid exercise because they lack motivation or fear that it will worsen their symptoms.